davidokeyode/azure-prismacloud-workshop/walkthroughs/1-onboard-azure-sub.md

 > * Prepared your Azure subscription for onboarding
 > * Added your Azure Subscription in Prisma Cloud

-In the next lesson, you will onboard your Azure AD tenant to Prisma Cloud.
+In the next module, you will onboard your Azure AD tenant to Prisma Cloud.
 Click here to proceed to the next lesson:
 > [Onboard your Azure AD tenant to Prisma Cloud](2-onboard-azure-ad.md)